Susie Vickery: From conception to creation

 I have been regularly teaching an annual masterclass in 19th century men’s tailoring at the Victorian College of the Arts in Melbourne.
 We work in half scale for ease and speed.

-I have the students begin by making a half scale men’s dress stand on which to model their costumes.
-They then make a half scale 19th century waistcoat and tailcoat.
+I have the students begin by making a half-scale men’s dress stand on which to model their costumes.
+They then make a half-scale 19th century waistcoat and tailcoat.

-Susie Vickery, half scale stand
+Susie Vickery, Half-scale men’s dress stand

 I loved the technical challenge of making the first prototype for the stand.
 One of my favourite things about making automata and animations was the problem solving, working out how to achieve something technical and learning all sorts of new skills in the process.